 Co-researcher Professor Jon Buckley added: “Weight produces higher impact forces that increase injury, regardless if this is the result of being a taller and possibly heavier person, or a person carrying a little more weight than average.
 By following the bodyweight guidelines for using minimalist shoes, runners can avoid unnecessary injuries that result from inappropriate shoe choice.”

 If running barefoot intrigues you, should you give it a try?
 Well anything in moderation can't hurt.
-My recommendation is to give it a try on a controlled surface, such as a rubberized track, and see how you do.
+First of all, take note of the weight guidelines laid out in the Australian study.
+After that, my recommendation is to give it a try on a controlled surface, such as a rubberized track, and see how you do.
 Barefoot runners will say that such a surface is not good and a smooth concrete surface is best.
-I respectfully disagree with that.
+I respectfully disagree.
 Running barefoot will provide a very significant change in mechanics, so you need to ease into it.
 Running your regular workout in shoes one day and barefoot the next will expose you to injury.

 There are those, however, who should not even attempt barefoot running.
-People, with diabetes, peripheral neuropathy, or other medical conditions that result in a numbness of the feet or a decreased immune system, should not run barefoot under any circumstances.
-One of the stated benefits of barefoot running is the runner having heightened sensation beneath their feet causing them to run "lighter."
-When there is a medical problem that causes a decrease in sensation, these benefits are negated.
-Furthermore, the inability of a runner to not acutely feel their surface will open them up to injury, as well as the added danger of stepping on a sharp object and not feeling it.
+People with diabetes, peripheral neuropathy, or other medical conditions that result in a numbness of the feet or a decreased immune system, should not run barefoot under any circumstances.
+The inability of a runner to acutely feel their surface will open them up to injury, as well as the added danger of stepping on a sharp object and not feeling it.
 This can lead to infection and puts the limb in danger.

 Runners who have very significant mechanical issues or deformity, such as previous foot surgery on bones, clubfoot, injury to tendons, or even extremely flat or high-arched feet should exercise extreme caution if attempting barefoot running.
-The unique biomechanical conditions that exist in these situations put the barefoot runner at risk of further injury.
 Serious barefoot runners may disagree, but the mechanical imbalance in such feet will be exacerbated in barefoot running.

 A more obvious concern with barefoot running comes with various surfaces.
 A looser gravel surface will run the risk of a more focal issue on your foot.
 A trail will have a surface of twigs and sharp rocks that can cut and imbed themselves in the foot.
 Even a safer and more even surface can have errant rocks and broken glass that may not be seen.
 Any place that you run or walk barefoot must be examined well to avoid such hazards.